-Chemotherapy can make you feel sick (nauseated) or cause you to vomit.
+Chemotherapy can make you feel sick (nauseated) or make you vomit.
 Not everyone feels sick during or after chemotherapy, but if nausea affects you, it often starts a few days after your first treatment.
 Nausea may last a short time or for many hours and it may be accompanied by vomiting or retching (when you feel the need to vomit but can’t).
 Sometimes nausea lasts for days after treatment.

-Being unable to keep liquids down because of vomiting can cause you to become dehydrated.
-Signs of dehydration include a dry mouth and skin, dark urine, dizziness and confusion.
+Being unable to keep liquids down because of vomiting can make you dehydrated.
+Signs of dehydration include a dry mouth and skin, dark urine (wee), dizziness and confusion.
 It is not safe to be left alone if you are vomiting a lot, as the confusion may make it difficult to realise you have become seriously dehydrated.

 - Eat what you feel like, when you feel like it.

 - Avoid strong odours and cooking smells that may put you off eating.
 It might help to prepare meals ahead and freeze them for days you don’t feel like cooking.

 - If the taste of certain foods has changed, don’t force yourself to eat them.
-Your sense of taste should return to normal after treatment ends.
+After treatment finishes, your sense of taste should return to normal.

 - If you don’t feel like eating solid foods, try enriching your drinks with powdered milk, yoghurt or honey.
-Or try easy-to-swallow food such as scrambled eggs.
+Or try easy-to-swallow foods such as scrambled eggs.

 - Don’t use nutritional supplements or medicines without your doctor’s advice, as some could affect how your treatment works.

-- Ask a dietitian for advice on the best eating plan during treatment and recovery.
+- Ask a dietitian for advice on the best foods to eat during treatment and recovery.

-- Have a light, bland meal before your treatment (e.g. soup with dry biscuits, crackers or toast).
+- Have a light, bland meal before your treatment (e.g. soup with dry biscuits).